n-goyal/Python_Projects/README.md

 # Python_Projects

-this repo is basically a collection of all the python projects that i've done while taking Python Mega Course on Udemy. total number of projects are 10. this includes:
+This repo is basically a collection of all the python projects that i've done while taking Python Mega Course on Udemy. total number of projects are 10. this includes:

 1. Building an Interactive dictionary